 While voluntary cost share is generally a form of leveraging it will not be considered under this solicitation.
 Voluntary cost sharing is when an applicant voluntarily proposes to legally commit to cover costs or provide contributions to support the project when a cost share is not required.
-Under this solicitation, applicants should not propose a voluntary cost share.
+Under this solicitation, applicants should not propose a voluntary cost share above the required 20% cost share.
 EPA will not consider or evaluate any proposed voluntary cost share.